 • Ethical concerns: Automating layoffs or promotions without human review risks reputational damage.

-• Regulatory uncertainty:
+• Regulatory landscape:

 • In the U.S., a 2023 executive order requires agencies to assess AI’s impact on privacy, equity, and civil rights.